-Fear, uncertainty, and doubt: disseminating false or negative information to undermine adherence to an undesirable belief or opinion
+Fear, uncertainty, and doubt (FUD): disseminating false or negative information to undermine adherence to an undesirable belief or opinion

 Flag waving: Using nationalism or patriotism to sell an idea.
 A common thread here that speaks to in-groups and the desire for acceptance.